CodiumTeam/docker-training/exercise-6/README.md

 - You can build the application using the `npm run build` command.
 This will build it inside the `dist/my-app/` folder.
 For this to work, it requires:
   - all the files from the `src` folder
   - `angular.json`, all `tsconfig` files and `.browserslistrc`
 - Distribute the application inside an `nginx` server.
-By default it serves files it finds in the the `/usr/share/nginx/html/` folder.
+By default, it serves files it finds in the `/usr/share/nginx/html/` folder.

 Once you are able to build your image successfully, try running the container and opening the sample app in the browser.